What is a midwife and how can they help me?

-Midwives and Doulas work as a team to give you the support you may need and both have similar approaches to labor and birth.
+Midwives and Doulas work as a team to give you the support you may need and both have similar approaches to labour and birth.

-Their roles are very different- Midwives are are responsible for the clinical well-being of you and your baby, for example checking baby’s heart rate and Doulas provide physical, emotional and informational support during labor and so do midwives.
+Their roles are very different- Midwives are responsible for the clinical well-being of you and your baby, for example checking baby’s heart rate and Doulas provide physical, emotional and informational support during labour and so do midwives.

 Who can have a homebirth?

-Home is a suitable and safe place to give birth for healthy women of any age, that are experiencing an uncomplicated pregnancy and are expecting a healthy baby.
+Home is a suitable and safe place to give birth to a healthy women, that are experiencing an uncomplicated pregnancy and are expecting a healthy baby.

-Home births are not recommended for women with a higher risk of complications.
-This includes women who have heart or kidney disease, diabetes, high blood pressure, who have had complications in previous labours or more than 1 previous caesarean.
+Homebirths are not recommended for women with a higher risk of complications.
+This includes women who have certain medical conditions such as heart or kidney disease, diabetes, high blood pressure.
+Or who have had complications in previous labours or more than 1 previous caesarean.

 If I have had a caesarean before, can I still have a homebirth?

 There are additional factors to be carefully considered when planning a homebirth after a previous caesarean.
 Understanding the safety, birthing advantages and risks will help you to make your decision.

 The risk of a uterine rupture is very small for most women – inform yourself on these risks.

 Some health professionals support a home VBAC as a reasonable choice providing all factors have been carefully considered and the woman has made an informed choice, and there are others who will not attend a home VBAC.